Note: The process may change when the 2019 iPhone becomes available to preorder. We'll update this guide the moment we know for sure.

 Of course, in theory, the iPhone's Apple SIM should let you swap between networks at any time, but U.S. carriers have instantly locked that SIM in the past when you signed up for service so that you couldn't do so.
 Lame, carriers.
 Very lame.
 Worst-case, I suppose you may be able to switch by swapping out the iPhone's activated Apple SIM card with a different carrier's SIM.

-Will the carriers punish me for getting a phone not through them?
+Will the carriers punish me for not getting a phone through them?

 Nope: To them, your iPhone looks just like an unlocked, prepaid phone on their network; that means you should get charged non-subsidy pricing, same as you would if you signed up with AT&T Next, Verizon's upgrade program, or any of those plans.